paybondpaybond

 • stripe_ach_debit — Debit already settled at funding; release drives transfer to the payee Connect destination; refund uses Stripe refund APIs on the stored charge.

-• x402_usdc_base — Release issues a Coinbase capture against the authorized session; refund voids the authorization.
+• x402_usdc_base — Fixed-price release issues a Coinbase full capture against the authorized session; refund voids the authorization.
+Variable-cost settlement is rejected pre-effect.

 Application teams call POST /intents/{id}/settlement/confirm (or Kit equivalents) after evidence evaluation.
-Harbor derives release vs refund from the stored predicate result — callers do not choose the outcome on that route.
+Paybond derives release vs refund and, for managed variable-cost policies, the amount from the stored validated evidence — callers choose neither on that route.

 For the conceptual five-step model, see How agent settlement works.
 For state machine detail, see Intent lifecycle.